Hey Kids (Start Here)

 “Okay,” Volker whispered.

-So, he returned to Tapes Guy, buckled down, and spent the late afternoon and evening working through Thirty Thousand Years of Galactic Politics, followed by Knowns and Unknowns in the Pegasus Galaxy, and Ancient History: Chronological Challenges and Omnipresence.
+He returned to Tapes Guy, buckled down, and spent the late afternoon and evening working through Thirty Thousand Years of Galactic Politics, followed by Knowns and Unknowns in the Pegasus Galaxy, and Ancient History: Chronological Challenges and Omnipresence.

 He ended the day with a small set of big-picture insights.

 Two: the great news about the Spine Cobras was that they were on their way out, courtesy of Tapes Guy and his friends.
 (Get it, Tapes Guy!
 Bring down those Parasitical Empires!)
 But, in the vacuum left by the fall of Goa’uld, the Lucian Alliance was emerging as a dominant power.
-They’d spent millennia carving out a culture of opposition to the Goa’uld, building themselves clandestine strongholds on backwater planets, living in dispersed networks, meeting in secret, developing mind-altering substances (as one does), until system lord after system lord toppled from their golden thrones and the LA stepped into the open with their defaced ships and their leather and their chemical coercion.
+They’d spent millennia carving out a culture of opposition to the Goa’uld, building themselves clandestine strongholds on backwater planets, living in dispersed networks, meeting in secret, developing mind-altering substances (as one does), until System Lord after System Lord toppled from their golden thrones and the LA stepped into the open with their defaced ships and their leather and their chemical coercion.
 Volker was currently batting for the LA team.
 Great.

 Three: the Ancients were a whole different (and much older) deal.
 They’d come from the Alteran Galaxy, well over a million years ago.
 They’d riddled the Milky Way with gates.
 They’d gone to Pegasus.
 Who knew where else they’d been, what else they’d done?
-At some point, while pursuing ascension to a higher plane, they’d accidentally unleashed a plague on themselves, which—despite quarantines and new starts and all the magical technology they’d created—had wiped them out.
+At some point, while pursuing ascension to a higher plane, they’d accidentally unleashed a plague on themselves, which—despite quarantines and trans-galactic migrations and all the magical technology they’d created—had wiped them out.

-Five: even though the Lucian Alliance had been all set to take center stage as the Galactic Problem Child after Tapes Guy and Friends had taken down the Spine Cobras…Tapes Guy (Tapes Guy!) had accidentally taken a side-trip to the Alteran Galaxy via quantum entanglement (apparently a real thing that caused wars) and pissed off the Ori?
+Five: even though the Lucian Alliance had been all set to take center stage as Galactic Problem Child after Tapes Guy and Friends had taken down the Spine Cobras…Tapes Guy (Tapes Guy!) had accidentally taken a side-trip to the Alteran Galaxy via quantum entanglement (apparently a real thing that caused wars) and pissed off the Ori?
 Now the Ori were coming for the Milky Way.
 No one was happy about this, least of all the Lucian Alliance.

 That was pretty much where Tapes Guy had left things.
 Hopefully he was doing okay out there.

 Volker stared up at the gold ceiling of the tel’tak and cranked over the whole thing in his mind.
-There were so many unanswered questions it was pointless to list them.
+There were so many unanswered questions that it was pointless to list them.

 But Rush had given him a starting point the previous night.
 A weird one.
 A small one.
-The question to be asking, apparently, wasn’t why Rush had come for Volker, but how Rush had come for Volker.
+The question to be asked, apparently, wasn’t why Rush had come for Volker, but how Rush had come for Volker.

 What did that even mean?